tkeel-io/docs/docs/api/rudder/method_CheckRolePermission.md

 ---
 title: "CheckRolePermission"
 description: 'check role has the permission'
+---
----调用该接口check role has the permission。
+调用该接口check role has the permission。

 ## Request

 ```
-post \rbac\permissions\check
+post /rbac/permissions/check
 ```

 ### Request Body